“Do you feel like I feel?” – Belinda Carlisle.

 Hi there girls and boys, I hope you’re well.

 Back when I was at school, (the place I never wanted to leave, sigh) I had my first crush, my first kiss, my first experiences.
 I wasn’t the most outgoing of girls, although in the dorm at night, we were all ..erm.. adventurous.
 Out in the general world though, I wasn’t too confident.
 As I’ve mentioned previously, I was taller than anyone else in the school, my mane of blonde hair making me easily seen and noticed.
 Our teachers, all but one of them nuns, did their best to control what could be a screaming mass of girls and overall did a very good job at educating us.
 It seemed A levels came for free there.
 I was good at netball and better at hockey, getting as far to be chosen and being captain for the county on more than one occasion, (and representing Northumberland, playing and scoring against Durham..the irony), but preferred to keep my head down rather than be the sort of girl, you know the ones, the popular type, look at me etc. Here in the UK we don’t have cheerleaders, as we don’t have the college football/basketball thing.
-Our education system is of a better class than certain others, placing an education on scholastic achievement, rather than “Can you run with this ball?” and a good thing too.
+Our education system is of a better class than certain others, placing an educational emphasis on scholastic achievement, rather than “Can you run with this ball?” and a good thing too.
 There are enough cliques in an educational environment without the added pressure of one that seems to exist to promote air-headedness.

 So then, I’m 11, having left my primary school and being persuaded by mum and dad2 to go to a very good school in Newcastle.
 My primary school was in Durham, so the first thing was the distance to travel.
 Neither of them could drive so it meant a train and a bus.
 I was ok with that.
 But then they told me it was a boarding school, basically I’d be living there during the week.
 At first I didn’t want to go, but a few trips there to see what is was like and I was sold.
 The sporting facilities alone were very good, (an actual astroturf hockey pitch!!) the girls all seemed nice, and the dorms were lovely.
 If I’m romanticising this slightly, then yes, but my primary school wasn’t the best.
 They tried hard and since growing up I’ve visited many times and keep a good relationship with them.
 But local council restraints meant they never had the cash to sort out problems with buildings and the like.
 I’m proud to say we’ve helped raise money for them in the last few years.
 We didn’t have a field to play on, just a little concrete playground.
 It’s a lot better now, but I don’t want to claim responsibility for their new football pitch or anything!

-Term-time arrived and I was delivered to the school, one of a gaggle of twenty or so noisy little girls, all in their sparkly new uniforms, and hats.. yes, it was one of those type of typically English schools you’ve all seen in movies.
+Term-time arrived and I was delivered to the school, one of a gaggle of fifty or so noisy little girls, all in their sparkly new uniforms, and hats.. yes, it was one of those type of typically English schools you’ve all seen in movies.
 Thankfully the hats were phased out, but mine is still here, in a hatbox with other memorabilia, such as my cast from the broken arm I sustained while simply walking down a corridor, (long story), signed by staff and pupils.
 I can’t say the uniform was sexy.
 I was eleven so nothing was.
 Since school though, show me a girl in a uniform and I perk up.
 Along with the hat, I’ve still got my final year’s uniform, which at a push still fits, although it’s far too short, tight around the hips, and the blouse has seen better days.
 Still gets worn by some though!
 I keep promising that I’ll make another up with the sewing machine that sits and glowers at me from the corner of the spare room.
 “You bought me to make stuff and what have you done?
 Sewed on a few zips.”

 My first year was uneventful.
 I made friends quickly, the very first of those being two chatty little girls named Abby and Ellie.
 It seemed as though everyone got on, although hindsight is always poor.